-- An appeals process should be specified for decisions made at any step during the process.
+An appeals process should be specified for decisions made at any step during the process.
 An appeals process, including procedures for appealing decisions and the time limitations on starting an appeal, should be specified.
-We recommend that the appeals process is specified in writing and accessible. - The acceleration policy should be regularly evaluated on its effectiveness.
+We recommend that the appeals process is specified in writing and accessible.

+The acceleration policy should be regularly evaluated on its effectiveness.
 The acceleration policy should include recommendations for how to evaluate the effectiveness of the policy itself and its effectiveness in successfully accelerating students.
-The policy should provide recommendations for the point at which the policy's effectiveness is evaluated (e.g., a committee should be convened once a year to review success of the policy as well as unintentional barriers to the use of acceleration; see the Appendix for a checklist of the recommended elements of an academic acceleration policy).
+The policy should provide recommendations for the point at which the policy's effectiveness is evaluated (for example, a committee should be convened once a year to review success of the policy as well as unintentional barriers to the use of acceleration).
+(Also see Exhibit 1, Evaluation Factors, on page 8.)